ChartIQ/Charting-Library---Angular-2.0-Seed-Project/README.md

 - Open your browser to [`http://localhost:3000`](http://localhost:3000).
   - ***If you have not already replaced `chartiq.js` and `quoteFeedSimulator.js` with your copies from the library zip you will see errors in the console reminding you to do so.***
 - If you want to use another port, open `package.json` file, then change the `server` script from `--port 3000` to the desired port number.
 A full list of webpack-dev-server command line options can be found [here](https://webpack.js.org/api/cli/#common-options).

+## Working with Plugins
+To see an example of how to implement a ChartIQ library plugin check out the [cryptoiq-plugin branch](https://github.com/ChartIQ/Charting-Library---Angular-Seed-Project/tree/cryptoiq-plugin)

 ## Contributing to this project